 Period(s) of Occupation: Historical archaeology, 17th, 18th, and 19th century

 The course includes an emphasis on learning how remote sensing techniques and data are applied to site analysis, excavation, and interpretation.
 The 2020 season will coincide with the 400th anniversary of the founding of the Plymouth Colony so we expect significant public and media attention to the project.
 Public interpretation and outreach will be important parts of the field program.

 Project Size: 1-24 participants

 Experience Required: No prior experience required.

 Room and Board Arrangements:

 Students are responsible for their own transportation to Plymouth.
 Local students are welcome to commute to the project, and for people travelling locally we will try to arrange carpools to the site.
 Students can also choose to camp on the grounds of the Plimoth Plantation museum.
 The project will supply food ffor the campers and we will also arrange camping gear (tents, sleeping bags, etc.) for students who need to camp but are short on equipment.
 We will carpool from the museum to the site each day for students who are camping.
 Cost: There is no additional cost for camping or commuting.

 Six credits, ANTH 485 (undergraduate) or ANTH 685 (graduate) credits offered by University of Massachusetts Boston.
-Tuition is Undergraduate fee: $2835.
-Graduate fee: $3675.
-The program fee will include instruction, food, field activities, and visits to museums and projects. .
+Tuition is Undergraduate fee: $2460.
+Graduate fee: $3450.
+The program fee will include instruction, food, and field activities.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.